 - 65% reported not receiving support from friends

 - 8% reported asking friends and family for financial assistance while resolving their identity theft

-With more than 1.6 billion records exposed in the last 15 years, this means more than half of all Americans have had their PII leaked online.
+The center also reported more than 1.6 billion records have been exposed in the last 15 years.
 Given the risks and costs associated with data breach and identity theft, businesses and organizations alike must find solutions to improve their data management practices to reduce the effects of new digital threats.